aahill50/lo-fi/README.md

  Now [source](https://superuser.com/questions/46139/what-does-source-do/46146#46146) your bash profile and run `which go`.
 If everything was set up correctly, you should see the path to your `go` executable

+## Install ImageMagick
+Next, you'll need to install [ImageMagick](https://imagemagick.org/script/download.php)

+This is needed if you want to output .gif files as it uses ImageMagick's `convert` command

+Once it has been installed, make sure the `convert` executable is added to PATH

 ## Install Primitive
-Next, you'll need to install [primitive](github.com/fogleman/primitive):
+Finally, you'll need to install [primitive](github.com/fogleman/primitive):

 Run `go get -u github.com/fogleman/primitive`, which should download and install `primitive`